oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 ### Clean up

-If you need to delete the domain home to recover from an error or recreate the domain home, you can either:
+If you need to delete the domain home and the application directory for JRF domain to recover from an error or there is a need to recreate the domain home, the domain home is in the directory specified in `domain.spec.domainHome`, and the application directory for JRF domain (if not specified in your WDT model) is in
+`<parent directory of domain home>/applications/<domain uid>`, you can:

 1. Delete the `PVC` if the underlying storage volume is dynamically allocated and with `ReclaimPolcy: delete` and recreate the `PVC`
 2. Attach a pod to the shared volume and the access the pod to remove the contents.
 There is a sample script [Domain on PV helper script(https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/domain-lifecycle/domain-on-pv-helper.sh)

-Then finally delete the domain resource.
+3. Delete the domain resource.

 ```
 kubectl -n <namespace> delete -f <domain resource YAML>